 Do you love French Dip Sandwiches?
-French Dip Sandwiches with Au Jus sauce are a hit with my family, when cooked right.
+French Dip Sandwiches with Au Jus sauce are a hit with my family when cooked right.
 They can’t get enough of the good dipping sauce for their beef dip sandwiches, that is so flavorful.
 We think you’ll love this bite, after bite with all the juicy goodness, Au Jus sauce, onions and beef so tender.
+This is one of our Instant Pot Recipes but, you can make it in the crockpot if you don’t have one.
+It will just take sooo much longer.

 French Dip Sandwiches